contensis/contensis.github.io/docs-src/entries/workflow-states.md

 # Workflow states
 Entries exist in a workflow state.
-They have one of the following statuses, Draft, Awaiting publish or Published.
+They have one of the following states, Draft, Awaiting publish or Published.
 If a multi lingual license is present then the Awaiting translation and Not yet translated states come in to use.

 ## Draft
 When an entry is created it is in the draft state until it has been published for the first time.